Team-190/190-GOATS/docs/BEHAVIOR_STANDARDS.md

 When you wear the team logo, you are representing our team, our schools, our community, our sponsors, and yourself wherever you are.
 You should treat others with respect and kindness.
 Additionally, your behavior impacts everyone that you represent.
 At competition, what you say to another team member and how you say it may be overheard by a judge, potential sponsor, or member of another team.
 Any invited guests must understand this and behave accordingly.
 All your actions as a team member reflect directly on 190’s team image.

 ## 1.2 During Team Meetings
 Team members should not use their phones at team meetings or functions unless it is necessary for the work they are doing or for communication with family members.
-Unacceptable behavior includes but is not limited to: playing games, using social media, or other distracting and unproductive tasks.
+Unacceptable behavior includes but is not limited to: playing games, using personal social media, or other distracting and unproductive tasks.
 Students who continue to exhibit unacceptable behaviors during a team meeting may be marked unproductive.
 You are expected to respect others at all times and should follow the Golden Rule—treat others how you want to be treated—to help sustain our professional and respectful working environment.
 You are expected to take initiative during team meetings.
 If you have nothing to do, you should be seeking out tasks from their peers and leaders or mentors on the team.